 Once the right data is brought together, it’s important that it is understandable.
 The vast majority of Executives and Managers aren’t data scientists, so the data has to be understandable.
 In my experience, this is done best through a data story, where graphs, charts, and novel visualizations are wrapped with a narrative and commentary.
 Furthermore, the connection to the data shouldn't simply be to generate the visualizations and analysis, but allow for drill-down and taking action too.

-Stay tuned for the final blog in the series October 5th, when we tie the corporate anatomy together with "connections."
+Stay tuned for the final blog in the series on October 5th, when we tie the corporate anatomy together with "connections."
 We’ll have the complete infographic displayed at booth 621, October 6-9 at the PMI Global Conference in Los Angeles, CA. Stop by if you’re there, we’d love to chat and learn from you.
 If not, comment below.
 We value your feedback!